 - Can be time consuming: Unless your developers are already domain experts, they will have to spend a lot of time with the business team to thoroughly understand the domain.
 But taking this time can eventually become an advantage when all of the domain knowledge is captured.

-If your organization wants to create software that fits well into its intended business domain, you may want to consider implementing DDD.
+If your organization wants to create software that fits well into its intended business domain, consider implementing domain-driven design.
 Even if DDD is not right for you, it’s still worth learning because it can help you improve communication among your development teams and domain experts.
 Better communication leads to better problem solving and more useful software.

-Now that you’ve got the basics of domain-driven design, give event storming, a rapid group modeling approach, a try.Start designing more efficiently
+Now it's time to try event storming, a rapid group modeling approach.Design more efficiently